Conditions

 Recognizing the symptoms of sleep apnea is crucial for early diagnosis and treatment.
 Common signs include:

-- Occurring frequently (more than 15 days per month)
+• Occurring frequently in the morning (more than 15 days per month)

 Did You Know?